-Every home building project is unique, but planning a renovation takes a different approach to when you’re constructing a new property from scratch – largely because you’re working on a pre-existing structure that already has its individual quirks in place.
+Planning a renovation schedule takes a different approach to when you’re constructing a new property from scratch.
+That’s largely because you’re working on a pre-existing structure that already has its individual quirks in place.
 So, you’re undoubtedly going to uncover hidden surprises along the way that have an impact on even the best-laid renovation timeline plans.

 Or is the scale extensive enough that you need to take a whole house approach?
 This would probably be the case if you’re doing major structural updates and changing the plumbing and electrics throughout.